must-lang/Must-lang/README.md

 Must is a compiled general-purpose programming language.
 Its syntax is completely identical to C, but with 3 main differences:

-All standard C libraries are included automatically.
+All standard C libraries are connected automatically.

 Data types are inferred and substituted automatically by the compiler for maximum optimization.